Updated November, 2023

 Health insurance might have been covered by the farm business.
 Retirement healthcare costs are only partially borne at no cost by Medicare.
 The costs of Medicare components and supplemental insurance would need to go into budgets as the farm family transitions to retirement healthcare needs.
 Long Term Care Insurance is a product that will need to be carefully considered based on its capacity to offset what may be a major cost for a family.

 Coming up with a monthly cost of living is a start.
 A second step is to budget the costs that are not monthly like trips, workshops and the other things developed in your retirement fantasy.
 A third step is allocating those costs across different stages of retirement.
+See Information File Benchmarking Family Living Expenses in Agriculture for resources on calculating family living costs, including a Decision Tool calculator.
 For some this may result in financial gaps.
 As you attempt to fill in those gaps, consider the variations of income production from different sources.
 Some streams, like Social Security, have incentives to delay the beginning of the income.
 Others, like withdrawals from a 401K have penalties related to early withdrawal.
 Then there are assets that can result in rental income like land, while others like stocks, have valuation risk which may be unwelcome in retirement.

 One area that is difficult to estimate is the impact that inflation will have on retirement living expenses and retirement incomes.
 Some spreadsheets take this into consideration.
 As life expectancies have increased the impact of inflation has been greater.